-The low-top Puma Roma Suede is offered in men’s sizes, from 4 to 15.
+The low-top Puma Roma Suede is offered in men’s size.
 Some have shared that a longer than average break-in period should be expected.
 Also, a few complained that it felt too narrow.
 While these potential issues are not absolute, being knowledgeable of the return policy will definitely help buyers to have peace of mind when ordering online.

 Vintage is the operative word when describing the Puma Roma Suede.
-The Puma Roma sneaker and the suede material has been among the brand’s proud trademarks because of its unwavering appeal.
+The Puma Roma sneaker and the suede material have been among the brand’s proud trademarks because of their unwavering appeal.
 This running-inspired sneaker may not be fit for doing sports, but due to its design, many could see it as an outstanding casual footwear.

 The Puma Roma was introduced in 1968 and was designed to be used for different types of activities and sports such as hurdles, sprints, marathons, and track & field.
 Since then, subsequent Puma Roma shoes have been released.
 One of its contemporary versions is the Puma Roma Suede.
 Made available in 2015, this iteration features the iconic suede as its upper in multiple colorways.